ACTNET: end-to-end learning of feature activations and multi-stream aggregation for effective instance image retrieval: ACTNET architecture

 \subsection{Sine-Hyperbolic function (SinH)}

 The first activation function we consider is the monotonically increasing Sine-Hyperbolic.

 where $\alpha$ and $\beta$ are the scaling parameters.
 The $\beta$ parameter determines the strength of the non-linear re-weighting of the original activation values.
 As such, it effectively controls the influence that higher valued features have on the average pooling operation performed later on.
-The $\alpha$ parameter has two important roles: (1) normalising the values of the scaled activations, (2) weighting the multi-layer aggregation streams to compute the optimal global descriptor.
+The $\alpha$ parameter has two important roles: (1) normalising the values of the scaled activations, (2) controlling the information flow from each stream resulting in a discriminative global descriptor.
 The set of parameters associated with this activation function is: $\mathbf{w}_{\theta} = (\alpha, \beta)$.

 Since the Sine-Hyperbolic function is differentiable, the chain-rule can be readily applied to obtain the partial derivatives required for back-propagation: